cybershen/cybershen/README.md

 ### 👨‍💻 Junior iOS Developer

 Well-motivated Person looking for an opportunity to implement knowledge and practical skills in iOS Development.
 I have been studying and practicing iOS for almost 1 year, and have completed several projects.
-I have a strong knowledge of Swift/OOP/POP as well as in popular frameworks like UIKit and SwiftUI.
+I have a strong knowledge of Swift/OOP/POP as well as in popular framework like UIKit.
 Working knowledge of CoreData and Realm.
 Good understanding of Networking(URLSession, JSON etc).
 Also I have good analytical and communication skills, attentiveness, code quality, and responsibility.
 Desperatly want to improve my skills and knowledge.

 ![](https://komarev.com/ghpvc/?username=cybershen&color=blueviolet)